Need help with booking? Send us a message.

 Moderate trekking difficulty suitable for beginners

-Rich cultural and spiritual experiences with Hyolmo people
+Rich cultural and spiritual experiences with the Hyolmo people

 Less crowded, pristine trail routes